Therapeutic Riding

 Our riders attend RDA to achieve a specific goal, whether it is therapeutic, educational or sporting.

-To register your child's interest for the Therapy programme please complete the following forms and return them to admin@taurangarda.co.nz.
+To register your child's interest for the Therapeutic programme please complete the following forms and return them to admin@taurangarda.co.nz

-Read what some of our therapy riders have to say about their time at Tauranga Riding for the Disabled.
+Read what some of our therapeutic riders have to say about their time at Tauranga Riding for the Disabled.